Skip to main content

 5. Premiums paid to private insurance that exclusively cover the risk of severe or high dependency

-Give the right to reduce the general tax base of personal income tax the premiums paid to private insurance that exclusively covers the risk of severe dependency or great dependency according to to the provisions of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for people in a situation of dependency ( BOE of December 15), when meet the following requirements:
+The general tax base of IRPF is entitled to be reduced by the ## premiums paid to private insurance that exclusively covers the risk of severe dependency or great dependency in accordance with the provisions of Law 39/2006, of December 14, on the Promotion of Personal Autonomy and Care for People in Situations of Dependency ( BOE of December 15), when the following requirements are met:

 Subjective requirements